Go-astronomy logo

 (MEN-suh)

-The Southern constellation of Mensa, the Table Mountain, is best viewed in Winter during the month of January.
+Mensa is the 75th largest constellation.
 It's brightest star is Alpha Mensae at magnitude 5.09.
 The boundary of the Mensa constellation contains 3 stars that host known exoplanets.

 1. Pronunciation: